dimitri-rebrikov/Master-Slave-Raspberry-Pi/README.md

 ![Circuit board](./TriPadBoard.png)

 # Implementation description
-The functionality is build upon the Pi configuration possibility to initiate the shutdown from the low signal on the GPIO 03 and signal the finished shutdown with hight signal on the GPIO 26.
+The functionality is build upon the Pi configuration possibility to:
+- initiate the shutdown from the low signal on the GPIO 03 and
+- signal the finished shutdown with the hight signal on the GPIO 26.

 For this the following parameters needs to be added to the `/boot/config.txt`
 ```